The Experience of Residency

 Life in a Buddhist Community

-Please note, it is our Abbot's request that all potential applicants for residency have already completed no less than 1 long retreat (more than five days) and two short retreats (less than five days) at Bhavana Society.
-Once you have completed these retreats here, you are welcome to apply for residency.
+Please note, it is our Abbot's request that all potential applicants for residency have already completed at least one intermediate level retreat at Bhavana Society.
+Once you have completed an intermediate level retreat here, you are welcome to apply for residency.
 Please also note, Bhavana Society is limited to how many residents it can accept at one time so accepting your request will depend on how many are in residence including other factors.

 At the Bhavana Society you can experience the benefits of living with a group of people dedicated to the Buddha’s teachings of liberation.
 The community is made up of monks who have taken long term vows of monastic training as well as lay people who follow a basic set of training rules.
 Perhaps you are a layperson who would like to experience the benefits of monastic life for a period of time.
 Or you may be exploring the possibility of becoming a monk.
 Living at Bhavana and supporting the community of monks could be an excellent opportunity to develop your spiritual practice.